 11.00-12.15_panel discussion 1: Inclusion, Diversity, Access, and Equity in the Arts and Culture Sector.

 Celebrating the Interfaces project’s strategic goal, namely, to bring new music to new audiences, this panel looks more widely across the arts into areas ranging from inclusion to co-creation and more.
-Concepts such as outreach, access, education, experimental art for all, participation, art and life and new communities of interest and of practice will form a through line during this panel with specialists representing visionary and pioneering work across a DIVERSITY of artistic areas with a broader diversity of new potential audiences and creative artists.
+Concepts such as outreach, access, education, experimental art for all, participation, art and life and new communities of interest and of practice formed a through line during this panel with specialists representing visionary and pioneering work across a diversity of artistic areas with a broader diversity of new potential audiences and creative artists.

 Moderated by Prof. Dr. Leigh Landy, Director –Music, Technology and Innovation-Institute for Sonic Creativity (MTI2), De Montfort University Leicester (UK)